aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

     )
 ```

-We store the resulting pandas Series in order to check that later computations leads to the same result:
+We store the resulting Pandas Series into the `det_ref` variable, in order to check that the later computations lead to the same result:

 ```python